 The Nova Elderberry is an edible and medicinal plant.
-Rooted Nova Elderberry Plants are now for Sale at Great Escape Nursery.
-Please note that we can not ship this plant to AK, CA, HI, or outside the US.
+Rooted Nova Elderberry Plants for Sale at Great Escape Nursery.
+Please note that we can not ship this plant to AK, CA, HI, VT, or outside the US.

 Nova Elderberry Plants for Sale